nodejs/node-v0.x-archive/doc/Minus-X-Switch-Proposal.md

 # Proposal

- I propose to add a new command-line switch to node (-x) following the same semantics as used by perl and ruby, namely:
+ I propose to add a new command-line switch to node (-x) following similar semantics as used by perl and ruby, namely:

-1. The -x switch causes node to skip everything in the first input file/stream up to a line starting with '#!' and containing 'node' (as in ruby and perl)
+* The -x switch causes node to skip everything in the first input file/stream up to a line starting with '#!' and containing 'node' (as in ruby and perl)

+However,

-1. The -x switch has an optional argument which is interpreted as a directory; if supplied, the process will cwd into this directory before (as in ruby and perl)
+* The -x switch in node does *NOT* take an optional argument as in ruby and perl.

  Script authors can control the arguments passed to node using a similar syntax to that used by ruby and perl.